 Donor Lymphocyte Infusion

-DLI is a possible treatment option for people who have had a previous treatment with an allogeneic stem cell transplant.
+DLI is a possible treatment option for people who have had previous treatment with an allogeneic stem cell transplant.
 The lymphocytes come from the same donor who provided the stem cells for the transplant.
 The lymphocytes may be collected at the same time as the initial stem cells and saved for later use.1

 When is donor lymphocyte infusion used after stem cell transplant?

 DLI may also be used to prevent a relapse of blood cancer by using the donor lymphocytes to treat the cancer.
 The donor's stem cells fight the blood cancer cells because they recognize them as foreign.
-This is called a "graft-versus-cancer" effect (graft refers to the donor's cells).2
+This is called a "graft-versus-tumor" effect (graft refers to the donor's cells).2

-How does donor lymphocyte infusion work?
+How does it work?

 The lymphocytes are taken from blood donated by the original stem cell transplant donor.
 This donation may be part of the original donation, or the donor may be contacted again.
 The lymphocytes are delivered similarly to a blood transfusion.
 The goal of the DLI is that the donor cells will attack any blood cancer cells and cause a remission of the cancer.3